URL-Decode

 • Select any "Distance" value from (16, 32, 48, 64, 80, 96) from the dropdown.

-• The tool will display the results, depending upon the distance value that you selected.
+• The tool will display the results depending on your selected distance value.

 Note: The distance value helps you in getting your desired color.
 Having the smallest distance value allows you to get the Pantone color closest to the RGB color value you selected.
 Suppose you do not get the desired color.
 You can increase the distance value to get more color options.